 - One book of the Star Challenge series too, as punishment for messing with ent-like aliens of the Andromeda Galaxy.

-- In the second book of Tamora Pierce's Immortals quartet, black robe Numair manages to change Book Two Final Boss Tristan Staghorn into an apple tree, which is treated as a near-impossible feat.
+- In the second book of the quartet, black robe Numair manages to change Book Two Final Boss Tristan Staghorn into an apple tree, which is treated as a near-impossible feat.

-- And in a later anthology book, it is revealed that this was inverted at the same time.
+- In a later anthology book, it is revealed that this was inverted at the same time.
 When Numair turned Tristan into a tree, a tree somewhere else in the world turned into a man.
 He's very confused by this, but eventually takes the name Qiom.

 - Kabumpo in Oz.
 In the backstory, the Princess of Sun Top Mountain was turned into a tree by the evil magician J. Glegg when she refused to marry him.